E-FEDOTOVA/csc328_chat/README.md

   more here

 # APPLICATION PROTOCOL
+1. Server starts
+2. Client connects
+   * Chooses a unique nickname
+3. After client joins, client receives messages from other clients from before they joined
+4. Client sends their own message
+   * Server sends log file contents to client
+   * Server logs new message in file
+   * Client gets messages from other clients that were sent to the server since their last message
+5. Client or server hits ctrl+c to exit
+   * Client sends "BYE" to server on exit
+   * Server closes in 5 seconds after keys are hit

 # ASSUMPTIONS
 – clearly list and describe any assumptions made about running the application or how the application works